pingan8787/awesome-ai-tools/README.md

 88. [WowTo](https://wowto.ai/) 👉 Build a professional video help center for your company, product, or service with just a few clicks.

-👼 Anyone from your team with no technical or video editing knowledge can create how-to videos and video tutorials like help videos, instructional videos, customer service videos, and step-by-step videos within minutes.

-🚀 Launch a no-hassle and no-code video knowledge base for your website with your customized brand colors.
-Choose from multiple themes and layouts.

-⚡️ WowTo's chrome extension is the fastest way to create workflow videos.

-▶️ Step up your customer success by bringing self-serve help for your customers within the app using the WowTo video widget.

-🔗 Video sharing is made easy with a video knowledge base link, video URL, or by embedding the link.
-Or, you can download your WowTo videos and share them.

-👩‍💻 Make the communication inside your existing apps like Intercom, Slack, Zendesk, Jira, and Confluence more engaging by Integrating WowTo into these apps.

 89. [xpression camera](https://xpressioncamera.com/) 👉 The only real-time generative AI app for video chatting and live streaming

 90. [xpression camera 2.0](https://xpressioncamera.com/) 👉 Become anyone on Zoom, Twitch, or any streaming video